-- Take an active part in research work through prior liaison with the chief scientist and to take the opportunity to learn as much as possible about scientific work.
+- Take an active part in the survey through prior liaison with the chief scientist and to take the opportunity to learn as much as possible about marine research activities and methods.

 The benefits of partaking in the Observer Scheme are as follows:

 - The seagoing experience will be beneficial for the prospective marine scientists.

 - The participation of Irish scientists on foreign research programmes can lead to co-operative projects.

 - Where appropriate, all travel and subsistence expenses and a seagoing daily allowance will be paid.